A quick guide to getting started on Jetstream

 sudo pip install “python package”

-You can also install R packages with the default install.package(“name”), without designating a R_LIBS or other location!
-Most default instruction for installation now work when you have root access!
+You can also install R packages with the default install.package(“name”), without designating an R_LIBS or other location!
+Most default instructions for installation now work when you have root access!

-(But remember getting sudo/root access gives you power to customize your VM, but with “Great power comes great responsibility.”.)
+(Remember getting sudo/root access gives you power to customize your VM, but with “Great power comes great responsibility”.)

 That should get you started using Jetstream!
 In the meantime, for more information and guides for Jetstream go here.